-HDR completions are an integral component of CSU’s success.
+HDR completions are an integral component of Charles Sturt University’s success.
 Professional supervision is critical in maintaining and building on the University’s reputation.
 There are many factors to manage when supervising HDR candidates.
 This section provides an overview, and will assist academic staff in their HDR Supervisor role.

 Timelines and progress